 (Lycodon gammiei)

-Found in Sikkim and Arunachal Pradesh states of India.
+Found in the Sikkim and Arunachal Pradesh states of India.
 Named after a naturalist called Alexander Gammie who planted Chinchona plants in the region.
 The snake has alternating dark and light irregular rings on the body, the head is dark olive, and there are light spots in the center of most head shields.

 (Trimeresurus gramineus)